Water and Land Restoration

 A keyline can be applied using topographic maps where the contour lines show an increasing distance between each other.
 This selected part of the keyline landscape depends on the contour lines and appears with a diminutive slight leaning within the mountainside.
 Thus, water-carrying keylines always come with the necessary support of the contour lines.
 The chosen place for the origin of keyline permaculture aligns in the direction towards the hillsides' valleys where natural springs usually appear.
 Still, the ploughed grooves of these keylines deviate slightly by almost imperceptibly away from the commonly known topographical contour lines.
 The deviation in the angle and curves of the keylines' ploughed grooves compared to the contour lines makes them appear diminutively different from the topographical contour lines, which are always shown horizontally on typographic maps.
 Thus, these keylines' ploughed grooves follow the slope with a slight deviation downward, thereby using gravity to allow the water to carefully and automatically irrigate just above the saplings.
 This water's gradually falling line within and off the keylines then constitutes the prerequisite for the harmonious and calm flow of the water.

 In this context, it is essential to understand that the maps' contour lines constitute an artificially simplified explanation of the landscape's complex three-dimensional topography.
 Thus, it is necessary to know that the terrain slopes usually lean slightly downward, even between two sparse contour lines in the map's landscape.
 Therefore, despite the confusing appearance of topographical map lines, when these contour lines provide wider distances between each other, they also represent less-leaning ledges in the surrounding more sloping terrain.
-Thus, with the contour lines' two broadly separated sections appear a less downward inclination landscape, thereby inviting the application of these keylines.
+Thus, the contour lines' two broadly separated sections appear as a less downward inclination landscape, where this more gentle slope gradient permits the dampening of the water's force, thereby inviting the application of these keylines' capacity of harbouring and distributing the water over a wide area.
 Hence, these keylines fulfil their function as harmonious water distributors in hilly terrain even though they are far from the water source.

 In any case, since the source's flow towards and within the slowly feeding water in the ploughed grooves becomes subjected to mechanical resistance by irregularities and soil particles, it should consequently lead to the water flow finally draining and ceasing its flow towards these more distant extensions of keylines, especially in the outcropping formations of the ridges.
 Therefore, these remote ridges risk receiving too-small leftover water due to the already infiltrated water loss into the slopes' soil and the aquifers of the mountainside.
 Hence, the explanation follows here why the keylines' following ploughed grooves appear to deviate more and more from the topographical contour lines, as the keyline-designed ploughed furrows require help from gravity to bring a water flow even to the slopes of distant ridges.